 The most obvious symptom of a congenital cataract is a “cloudy” or grey-looking pupil in a child’s eye.
 This condition can interfere with a child’s vision, especially if the cataract is in both eyes.

-An early eye exam by one of our pediatric ophthalmologists, Dr. Richard Freeman, Dr. W. Keith Engel, or Dr. Alejandra Decanini, can detect whether a cataract is present.
+An early eye exam by one of our pediatric ophthalmologists, Dr. Richard Freeman, Dr. W. Keith Engel, Dr. Alejandra Decanini, or Dr. Catherin Origlieri, can detect whether a cataract is present.

 How Are Congenital Cataracts Treated?